magentabusiness/magentabusiness.github.io/docs/trendz/ai-assistance-widget.md

 * **History Tracking:** The widget stores previous questions and answers, allowing users to revisit past queries and view updated responses with the latest data.
 * **Flexible Usage with or without Aliases:**
   * By default, the assistant provides answers based on all data accessible to the user.
-  * Users can configure the widget to focus on specific entities (devices, assets, or groups) using aliases in ThingsBoard.
+  * Users can configure the widget to focus on specific entities (devices, assets, or groups) using aliases in IoT Hub.
   * If an alias is linked, responses will be tailored to the selected entity.
   * If no alias is used, the assistant will still function and provide responses based on general available data.
 * **Dynamic Entity Switching:**